slaghuis/drone_mavsdk/README.md

 Base controller, exposing ROS2 interface to MAVSDK to control drone in local flight.
 This node depends on the [drone_interfaces package](https://github.com/slaghuis/drone_interfaces).

 ## Coordinate Systems
 PX4 uses a Foreward Right Down coordinate system, and ROS2 uses a Foreward Left Up coodinate system.
 A transform broadcaster is included to publish a suitible transform from odom->base_link.
+A second transform is published from map->odom to correct for any deviations as a result of wind, or other odometry faults.
+This transform relies on the GPS.

 # node info
 ```